 On the plus side a poncho can be an extremely light and compact item which can provide rain protection for the body, backpack, and can function as a shelter if it is large enough.
 A poncho made from good material can be a “buy it once for life” item, lasting decades without any maintenance.
 Another nice feature of a poncho is that it can be put on and then taken off without removing a backpack.
 You don’t even need to stop walking.

-The biggest downside for me is that most ponchos are generally made from non-breathable materials which has no air permeability and zero vapor transmission so moisture often condensates in the chest area.
+The biggest downside for me is that most ponchos are made from non-breathable materials which has no air permeability and zero vapor transmission so moisture often condensates in the chest area.
 I know people say that ponchos can provide good ventilation but this hasn’t prevent me from overheating and getting wet from condensation even when I hold the poncho up to maximize ventilation.
-I find ponchos too warm above 50-55F except when facing heavy rain, in which case it is comfortable to 75f.
+I find ponchos too warm above 55F.

-When above 55F (dry or light rain) I am more comfortable wearing a Shakedry rain shell, or just getting wet provided I have a way to dry myself when either the temperature or my activity level drops.
+When active in >55F conditions (dry or light rain) I am more comfortable wearing a Shakedry rain shell, or just getting wet provided I have a way to dry myself when either the temperature or my activity level drops.

 Motivation for a New Experiment

-I realize the conditions I was like the face on the Camino: daytime lows around 40F and nighttime lows sleeping in alburgues around 60F (or warmer) required about the same (or less) insulation.
+I realize the conditions I was like the face on the Camino: daytime lows around 40F and nighttime lows sleeping in alburgues around 60F required about the same insulation.
 This would be a perfect situation to use a poncho liner or wearable quilt for insulation during the day and to sleep at night.
 The other option would be to sleep in my warmest clothing at night.
-I discarded the idea of clothing for night because in these conditions the pants I wear do not provide enough warmth to sleep in the lowest temperatures.
+I discarded the idea of just using clothing because the pants I wear do not provide enough warmth to sleep in.

 Originally I was going to purchase a larger piece of Alpha Direct so it could be the same dimensions as a poncho with a slit to pass my head though.
-I ended up using a smaller, unfinished piece of alpha direct because I wasn’t prepared to make it into a shaped poncho liner, I hadn’t settled on how to attach it to the poncho, and the fabric for a shaped liner would have doubled to cost.
-Rather, I decided to “make do” with a simple blanket, and if the experiment went well to purchase more Alpha Direct.
+I ended up using a smaller, unfinished piece of alpha direct because I hadn’t settled on how to attach it to the poncho, and the fabric for a shaped liner would have doubled to cost.
+Rather, I decided to “make do” with a simple blanket, and if the experiment went well, to make a real poncho liner in the future.

 Experience Walking

 I ran some simple experiments around the SF Bay Area, slept in our unheated garage and backyard to validate the idea.
 The first true “field” use was for 31 days walking Camino Santiago – Frances in May 2003.
-The conditions experience was daytime temperatures for 40F-72F (as low as 35F including windchill), sitting outdoors in cafes (~45F-55F), and nighttime temperatures ranged from 55F-70F when trying to sleep.
+Daytime temperatures were 38F-72F (not counting windchill), sitting outdoors in cafes (~45F-55F), and nighttime sleeping temperatures ranged from 55F-70F.
 We had several days of rain with the temperature during the rain varying between 45-65F.
-Right after this trip we were in Taiwan were we experienced torrential rains in 75-85F.
+Right after this trip we were in Taiwan with torrential rains in 65-85F.
 Winds varied from completely calm to 35mph.

-My “base” clothing were Luna sandals, Xoskin toesocks, Patagonia Terrebonne jogging pants, a light weight ArcTeryx Cormac Sun hoody, a PolarBuff, and a Montbell Umbrelo Hat.
+My “base” clothing were Luna sandals, Xoskin toesocks, Patagonia Terrebonne jogging pants, a ArcTeryx Cormac Sun hoody, a PolarBuff, and a Montbell Umbrelo Hat.

 FIXME: Pictures of blanket going from Shawl to Vest using magnets, to Scarf.